Skip to main content

 Example: Execute a prompt

-result = client.execute_prompt(
+result = await client.execute_prompt(

 prompt_name="analyze_agent_costs",